rlangoy/bluepy_examples_nRF51822_mbed/README.md

 --------------
 The examples uses the libraries BlueZ and blueyp and was tested width:<br>
 * BlueZ Version: 5.23-2+rpi1
    * Installed version could be displayed by running: dpkg --status bluez | grep '^Version:'
 * bluepy Version: 1.0.4
-   * nstalled version could be displayed by running: pip show bluepy
+   * Installed version could be displayed by running: pip show bluepy

 bluepy Installation on Raspberry pi3
 ------------------------------------